890-Errors/Touhou_Hakuroukan/README.md

 A developing touhou doujin game.

-I will get it done before June 2020.
+I will (not) get it done before June 2020.

-（鸽，我疯狂地鸽）
+Now you can play [WebGL version](https://hakurei.red/lab/) online.